A-DSL/_nologyFIGHTER/README.md

 The game adopts a simple 1-versus-1 rock-paper-scissors system.
 Players have 3 HP; Beam beats Blast, Blast beats Baseball Bat, and Baseball Bat beats Beam.
 The loser of a trade takes 1 damage, unless there is a tie.

 Attacks also charge Energy.
-Energy gain is 10 per attack (bonus goal: ties produce an extra 5 energy for each side)
+Energy gain is 10 per attack.

 Once your Energy reaches a sufficient amount, you can unleash one of three supers; your opponent can only beat this super with 1 attack, with the other two causing a loss.
 Supers are: